Seán Cronin (rugby union)

-Seán Cronin (born 6 May 1986) is an Irish rugby union player who plays as a hooker for Leinster in the United Rugby Championship.
+Seán Cronin (born 6 May 1986) is a former Irish rugby union player who played as a hooker for Leinster in the United Rugby Championship.
 He also played for the Ireland national rugby union team.

 Youth

 Cronin was educated at Ardscoil Rís in Limerick.
 He previously played with Shannon and Munster Rugby, where he had progressed through their academy to a development contract.
 Cronin's rugby career began to take off while playing in the All-Ireland League for Shannon.

 Before becoming a professional rugby player, Cronin played minor Gaelic football with Limerick in 2004.
 He also won a Limerick Senior Football Championship medal with Monaleen in 2005.

 Professional

 Outings for Ireland A and two Celtic League appearances for his home province of Munster saw Cronin attract the attention of Connacht who offered him a full contract in the summer of 2008.
 In January 2011 it was announced that Cronin would join Leinster on a 2-year contract for the 2011–12 season, after 3 seasons at Connacht.
 Cronin retired at the end of the 2021–22 season.